cepin19/evacun2025/README.md

 # evacun2025

-Code for training, running and evaluating CUNI submission to the EvaCun 2025 token restoration shared task.
+Code for training, running and evaluating CUNI submission to the EvaCun 2025 token restoration shared task (https://digitalpasts.github.io/EvaCUN/Evaluation/).
 Our best checkpoint can be downloaded from: https://huggingface.co/cepin/Mistral-Small-24B-Instruct-2501-unsloth-bnb-4bit_evacun_task

 After saving the model into directory model/, you can run evaluation on our held-out dev set: